About your tenancy

 - Post Office and PayPoint Payment Card

-For more information on how to pay your rent, visit our paying rent web page.
+For more information on how to pay your rent, visit our about your rent web page.

 Difficulties paying your rent